13588112254/littlefs/DESIGN.md

    ```

 There is another complexity the crops up when dealing with small logs.
 The
-amortized runtime cost of garbage collection is not only dependendent on its
+amortized runtime cost of garbage collection is not only dependent on its
 one time cost (_O(n&sup2;)_ for littlefs), but also depends on how often
 garbage collection occurs.